IBM/code-engine-microservices/README.md

 ## 4. Deploy to Code Engine

-1. From a terminal window, log in to your IBM Cloud account using the CLI command: `ibmcloud login --sso`
+1. From a terminal window, log in to your IBM Cloud account using the CLI command: `ibmcloud login`

 2. Verify you are targeting the correct region, account, resource group, org and space by running `ibmcloud target`.
 To set any of these to new targets, add `-h` to the command to view the necessary flags for changing the targets.